-3 Things Impacting Your Indoor Air Quality05/02/2016 The term “air pollution” usually makes you think of the air outdoors.
+3 Things Impacting Your Indoor Air Quality Posted May 2, 2016 Air Quality The term “air pollution” usually makes you think of the air outdoors.
 In reality, indoor air quality can be just as poor as outdoor air.
 It makes sense.
 We are spending more time indoors and our residences are becoming more energy-efficient, which means they are air tight and capturing contaminants inside.
 You ought to know what’s negatively impacting your indoor air quality in order to make it better.
 Here are three common problems with your indoor air quality.
 1. Humidity Levels Managing humidity levels can be tricky.
 Higher amounts of humidity can foster the growth of mold, mildew and bacteria.
 Lower amounts of humidity can harm your mucous membranes and increase the possibility of contracting a cold or flu and heighten other respiratory problems.
 Plus, the furniture and woodwork can be impacted by both low and high humidity levels.
 Luckily, you can balance your home’s humidity levels with humidifiers and dehumidifiers.
 2. Allergens The most common indoor allergen is dust mites.
 Additionally, their droppings are one of the most frequent causes of asthma and allergy symptoms.
 Because dust mites love pillows and bedding, your bedroom is a sanctuary for allergens.
 Another big factor is pet dander.
 So, if your pets hang out in your bedroom, even more allergens are building up.
 You can reduce the number of allergens in your bedroom by washing your bedding often and using a vacuum that includes a HEPA filter.
 You can take getting rid of allergens to a new level with a whole-home air filtration system.
 A professional from Cooler Tymes LLC can show you all your options and help you find the perfect system for your needs.
 3. Household Chemicals and Odors While it seems logical to cover up bad household smells with air fresheners, they can actually cause health issues—like eye, throat and lung irritation—due to the chemicals they contain.
 This can also hold true for other household cleaners.
 Plus, these dangers pose greater risk to children and elderly people with respiratory issues.
 These health risks are even more reason to consider a Lennox® whole-home filtration system.
 The air in your home should support your health, not damage it.
 We want to offer our expertise to ensure you have the best indoor air quality possible.
-To schedule an in-home air assessment or ask us any questions about indoor air quality, call us at 623-206-6770.
-If it’s easier for you, you can also schedule your appointment with us online.
+To schedule an in-home air assessment or ask us any questions about indoor air quality, call us at 623-208-6444.